 Sticks and stones can break my bones, but words?
 They can always heal me.

 A child whose silence holds the truth captive…

 An artist whose work speaks the agony of her past…

 Will they let the truth set them free?

-Three ideas in short form.
+Five ideas in short form.
 Can you name the titles and authors?